lablup/backend.ai/docs/concepts/monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Backend.AI Dashboard is an add-on service that displays various real-time and historical performance metrics.
-The metrics include the number of sessions, cluster power usage, GPU utilization, etc.
+The metrics include the number of sessions, cluster power usage, GPU utilization, and etc.

 Alerts (Enterprise only)
 ~~~~~~~~~~~~~~~~~~~~~~~~